Soma (Brave New World): Overview

-Huxley had visited India from 1925-26 while it was under the control of the British Raj and wracked by division.
+Huxley had visited India from 1925 to 1926 while it was under the control of the British Raj and wracked by division.
 He described India as "depressing as no country I have ever known" and was glad to leave it, being critical of British rule over the country, but not believing they could rule themselves better, and ultimately describing it as a hopeless situation.
 However, he was nevertheless inspired by its cultural elements while writing the book.
 In Brave New World Revisited, Huxley states that he based soma not on the Greek word but on the Vedic "nectar of the gods", a liquid necessary for certain rituals and identified in 1969 to have been created from pressed juice from the fly agaric hallucinogenic mushroom.
 Numerous hymns and references to the real-life soma exist in the Rigveda, where it is worshiped as a deity second only to Indra in power.
 Similar to the actual soma, takers of the fictional soma are emotionally strengthened, but face considerable danger.

 In Brave New World, the fictional soma was the product of six years of research by thousands of pharmacologists and biochemists, who sought to create the ideal intoxicant.
 It functions similarly to alcohol, but without the defects.
 The Controllers of the World-State encourage the use of soma for the benefit of the state, reducing unrest and subversive ideas by ensuring people are happy, and thereby preventing war.
 Rather than religion, the people of the World-State worship soma.
 The "savages" in the book, people who live outside the World-State's, generally do not rely on soma for happiness, instead, they drink a liquid called mescal which produces similar effects.

 In 1954, Huxley compared soma to mescaline in the book The Doors of Perception, citing its psychedelic effects.
 However, people are too susceptible to subtle influences while taking mescaline for it to truly be similar to soma.